Special Education Mediation

 The mediator’s role is NOT to make sure that things are done fairly.
 Their role is to have everyone come to an agreement.
 That day, a good mediator is typing up an agreement as you are working at the meeting, and at the end of it all, you sign a written agreement.
 The WHOLE team who was there signs it, and it is binding.

 Again, this is why I brow beat all of you all the time about doing everything in writing.
 You want to have all of your documentation with you.
 This isn’t about showing who said what.
-It’s about proving what your child needs, and making the case for it.
-So you want to have all your data with you.

 The school can say no.

-A wrench in the works-schools can refuse mediation.
 So, you can get mentally prepared for it, check the box, fill out the ODR paperwork, and they can refuse.
 That then forces your hand to either accept the IEP or file for Due Process.
 Again, more brow beating!

-This is why the documentation is so important and why you have to continually prepare yourself as if you were going to file for DP.
+This is why the documentation is so important and why you have to continually prepare yourself as if you were going to file for IEP Due Process.
 Before you go to mediation, I would at least consult with an attorney and let them know your plans.
 That way if the school refuses mediation you are set up to file for DP if necessary.
-Or, you are prepared to receive a NOREP/PWN that says that the school has already filed for DP which can happen too.
-But, should you end up in Due Process, schools look very uncooperative if they refuse mediation.

 Personally, if you are great at your documentation and you know that you have the data, mediation is not scary.
 Sure, it can be nerve-wracking and stressful, but with proper preparation, you will do fine.